taiokjk/thermal_conversion_demo/README.md

+## Fork update 03/30/2023
+Switched to DJI Thermal SDK v1.4 0922202.

+Added configuration file for thermal metadata and input/output paths.
+Use config.ini file for configs.

 # thermal_conversion_demo

 Tutorial on how to use thermal_parser and exiftool to convert DJI radiometric JPG (R-JPG) to TIF with temp values and append GPS metadata